Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 export default About
 ```

-This is simple component that will display a heading and a paragraph of text.
+This component will display a heading and a paragraph of text.
 You can add some styles later, and maybe a picture and more info like a map.
 For now we are concerned with Routes.

 > [action]
 >